Considering Filing for Divorce in San Jose or the Bay Area?

 - After both spouses sign the settlement, one or both attorneys will draft another court document called a “Judgment of Dissolution of Marriage” which contains all agreements and court instructions.
 Each spouse gets a copy and the original is filed away for official use.

-Questions?
-Contact a San Jose Divorce Attorney for a Confidential Case Review
+Contact Our San Jose Divorce Attorney for a Free, Confidential Consultation

 Are you or someone you know getting a divorce?
-The divorce lawyers at the Law Offices of Thomas Nicholas Cvietkovich are here to help during this troublesome time.
-With their combined expertise, passion, and experience your divorce arbitration is sure to go smoothly- allowing you more time to get back to your life.
-Contact us today at (408) 404-8656 or fill out our online contact form.
+Our San Jose divorce lawyer is here to help during this troublesome time.
+With our expertise, passion, and experience your divorce is sure to go smoother – allowing you more time to get back to your life.
+Contact our office today at (408) 404-8656 or fill out our online contact form.